foo-software/lighthouse-persist/README.md

 # `@foo-software/lighthouse-persist`

 > A tool for persisting Lighthouse audit results for website monitoring and analysis.
-Performance, SEO, progressive web app, best practices are exposed in a results object and included in an HTML report, uploaded to your S3 account.
+Performance, SEO, progressive web app, best practices are exposed in a results object and included in an HTML report, uploaded to your AWS S3 bucket.

 <img src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-audit-report.png" />